evheus/evheus.github.io/README.md

 # Evan Heus
 ![Screen Shot 2022-12-08 at 1 09 48 PM](https://user-images.githubusercontent.com/114233836/206532170-d2aa73f5-a656-41ee-9516-98d0244202c9.png)

-evheus@gmail.com /
-New York, NY
+UC Berkeley, Applied Math with Concentration in Computer Science / evheus@gmail.com / New York, NY

 **Interests:** Footy, trading, building start-ups and models.
 Likely in that order.
 Macro modelling, regime-switching, distributed systems, and learning.
 Also like to ski and to cook.

-**Building:**
+**Building/Writing:**
+1) "Classifying with Unbalanced Costs" with VVB
-1) Bull/Bear market indicator.
+2) Bull/Bear market indicator.
 Using unemployment, inflation, equity valuations, ISM, private sector balances, and yield curves.
-2) Bear market rally long puts system.
+3) Bear market rally long puts system.
 Using volume, momentum, and volatility.

 **Interesting questions:**
 - What happens when yield curves converge?